stackitcloud/stackit-sdk-java/README.md

 ### Maven

-Add the dependencies for the services you want to interact with to your project's POM, e.g. `iaas` and `resourcemanager`:
+Add the dependencies for the services you want to interact with to your project's POM, e.g. `iaas` and `resourcemanager` (replace `<SDK_VERSION>` with the latest version of each SDK submdoule):

 ```xml
 <dependency>